Enielen/files-and-folders/book/part1/part1.md

     </td>
     <td>
       <h3>INCREASED EFFICIENCY</h3>
-      <p>It’s no fun hunting frantically for that one specific piece of information that you collected last month: spending a little time upfront to organize your files increases their findability.
+      <p>It’s no fun hunting frantically for that one specific piece of information that you collected last month: spending a little time upfront to organise your files increases their findability.
 This can save you a lot of time (and lower your stress level) in the long run.</p>
     </td>
   </tr>
 </table>